MarcoCaglia/fashion-image-classifier/README.md

 By default, the scraper will source from zalando.nl.
 As of now, this can only be changed in the spider code itself.

+NEED TO MAKE HERE A REMARK HOW THE IMAGE LABELER IS WORKING.

 ### Step 1: Labeling Images (for Training)